-I will post grades, send class emails, etc., through the SLU Banner and Canvas systems.
-Be sure that you can access the email address listed.
-I will only send email out to your SLU e-mail accounts listed on the course roster in Banner.
-I will not keep track of any other email addresses you may use.
+I will post assignments and manage grades through the Canvas system.
+After grading, assignments/exams will be returned to each student's SLU email account.
+Be sure that you can access the SLU email address listed in the Banner system.
+I will only send email to your SLU email accounts listed on the course roster in Banner.
+I will not keep track of any other email addresses you may use, and you will be responsible for missing messages sent to your SLU email account.